donghyunlee-daniel/wellnessFitX-backend/README.md

 WellnessFitX

-A web service that helps users to track their workout & meal plans.
+A web application that helps users to track their workout & meal plans.